Find hacked WordPress files

-In general, ‘Hacking’ refers to an illegal intrusion into various networks or computer systems without the user’s permission, committing fraudulent acts such as stealing personal/corporate data, using vulnerabilities and exploits for injecting a malicious code etc. The techniques used for website hacking may include:
+In general, ‘Hacking’ refers to an illegal intrusion into various networks or computer systems without the user’s permission, committing fraudulent acts such as stealing personal/corporate data, using wordpress vulnerabilities and exploits for injecting a malicious code etc. The wordpress hacking techniques may include:

 - ClickJacking Attacks